Mother Xavier WilliamsPrint

 Her photograph taken at that time shows a gently aged lady who had endured much and loved greatly.
 She then began negotiations for amalgamation with the Sisters of Charity in Sydney, and when that became a reality she gracefully retired to wait the call from God whom she had served so faithfully.

-It came on 8 April 1892, and hundreds of people mourned the passing of their friends.
+It came on March 8, 1892, and hundreds of people mourned the passing of their friend.